xCDAT/xcdat/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-xCDAT could always use more documentation, whether as part of the
+XCDAT could always use more documentation, whether as part of the
-official xCDAT docs, or directly in the code through docstrings.
+official XCDAT docs, or directly in the code through docstrings.

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at https://github.com/tomvothecoder/xcdat/issues.
+The best way to send feedback is to file an issue at https://github.com/XCDAT/xcdat/issues.

 If you are proposing a feature: